 Report By: Allison Eccles, Head of Business Development

 Contact: Craig Cowan: Business Development Manager

 Phone: 07876 815864

 Glasgow City IJB Strategic Plan 2023-2026

-Purpose of Report: To present the IJB Strategic Plan 2023-26 for approval and provide a summary of the process of engagement and consultation that informed the development of the Plan. consultation that informed the development of the rian.
+Purpose of Report: To present the IJB Strategic Plan 2023-26 for approval and provide a summary of the process of engagement and consultation that informed the development of the Plan.

-Background/Engagement: The IJB is required to produce a Strategic Plan for health and social care services, and to direct the Council and Health Board to deliver those services as per the plan.
+Background/Engage ment: The IJB is required to produce a Strategic Plan for health and social care services, and to direct the Council and Health Board to deliver those services as per the plan.
 Legislation prescribes that the plan be reviewed every 3 three years.

 The cover report and appendices contains information on the process of engagement that informed the development of the Plan.

 Governance Route: The matters contained within this paper have been previously considered by the following group(s) as part of its development.

-HSCP Senior Management Team 🖂
+HSCP Senior Management Team ⊠

 Council Corporate Management Team

 Health Board Corporate Management Team

 Council Committee

 Update requested by IJB

-Other 🖂
+Other 🗵

 IJB Development Session

+1.02 2 3 3 3 pinoni adadion

 Recommendations: The Integration Joint Board is asked to:

-a) Note the report in relation to the process of developing the Strategic Plan and;b) Approve the Strategic Plan for implementation. -- ---

-Relevance to Integration Joint Board Strategic Plan:

-This paper is entirely about the IJB Strategic Plan.

-Implications for Health and Social Care Partnership:

-1 Reference to National Health The plan is required by statute to cover all national & Wellbeing Outcome(s): outcomes Personnel: The Strategic Plan makes reference to worforce planning and provides a link to the IJBs Workforce Plan.
+a) Note the report in relation to the process of developing the Strategic Plan and; b) Approve the Strategic Plan for implementation.
+5 D 10/ / 1 DI Relevance to Integration Joint Board Strategic Plan: This paper is entirely about the I JB Strategic Plan.
+Implications for Hoolth and Co cial Cara Dartmarahin.
+Implications for Health and So ciai Care Partnership: Reference to National Health The plan is required by statute to sever all national & Wellbeing Outcome(s): The plan is required by statute to cover all national outcomes & Wellbeing Outcome(s). outcomes Personnel: The Strategic Plan makes reference to worforce planning Personner. and provides a link to the IJBs Workforce Plan.
 The Plan also contains a new proposed Partnership Priority that reinforces the need for a healthy, valued and supported workforce.
 Carers: The services and functions covered by the IJB's Strategic Plan includes services to and which affect carers.
 The engagement approach included involvement from a range of stakeholders, including carers.

-Drovidor Organizations: The convision and functions assured by the LID's Strate ris Provider Organisations: The services and functions covered by the IJB's Strategic Plan include services that are provided by external organisations.
+Provider Organisations: The services and functions covered by the IJB's Strategic Plan include services that are provided by external organisations.
 The Plan contains a section on commissioning.
 The engagement approach included involvement from a range of stakeholders, including service providers.
-Equalities: The engagement approach in relation to the review of the strategic plan was subject to an Equality Impact Assessment screening .
+Familia The common terms of the collection to the continue of the Equalities: The engagement approach in relation to the review of the strategic plan was subject to an Equality Impact Assessment screening.
 A further EQIA has been completed following completion of the final draft of the Strategic Plan.
 Easy Read and Accessible versions of the Plan are available on the HSCP website.
-Fairer Scotland Compliance: The Strategic Plan makes reference to the obligations of the IJB in relation to the fairer Scotland duties.
+L T INTERIOR AVAILABLE OF LITE FROM WODSILE.
+Fairer Scotland Compliance: The Strategic Plan makes reference to the obligations of . a.r.o.
+Cooliana Compilano the IJB in relation to the fairer Scotland duties.
 The Vision and priorities outlined in the Plan are designed to contribute to the reduction of the impact of socio-economic disadvantage experienced within the city.
-Financial: The Strategic Plan references the financial shallonges and The Strategic Plan references the financial challenges and subsequent risks facing the IJB and contains a section outlining the financial framework under which the IJB/HSCP operates and the resources available to meet the strategic priorities outlined in the Plan.
-One of the proposed new Partnership Priorities refers to the requirement to build a sustainable future.
-Both areas of the Plan highlight the increasingly challenging financial environment within which the IJB and HSCP will operate for the duration of the Plan and potential impact on health and social care services.
+Financial: The Strategic Plan references the financial challenges and subsequent risks facing the IJB and contains a section outlining the financial framework under which the IJB/HSCP operates and the resources available to meet the strategic priorities outlined in the Plan.
+One of the